Girl Meets God

 Do you know someone who needs to fly?
 Maybe a co-worker, maybe a sister, maybe you?
 Who do you need to start praying for?
 Who do you need to start sharing your faith with?

 It's possible - I've seen it more times than just Stephanie.
-I've seen Randy and Tracy and Anita and lots of others come to Jesus.
+I've seen Randy and Heidi and Tracy and lots of others come to Jesus.

-And it amazes me every time I see God fly a plane.
+And it amazes me every time I see God fly a plan

 Scott and I have been married 22 years and currently live in Northern California where we are beginning year five as church planters.
 I also teach 12th grade English and love it.